sdrelton/matrix-est-maxelts/README.md

 ## Introduction
-The functions in this repository are designed to estimate the quantity (in MATLAB notation) max(max(abs(A))), or equivalently norm(A(:),inf), where the my-by-n matrix A is not known explicitly.
+The functions in this repository are designed to estimate the quantity (in MATLAB notation) max(max(abs(A))), or equivalently norm(A(:),inf), where the m-by-n matrix A is not known explicitly.
 For example we may have A = B*C, A = expm(B), or A = inv(B), where forming A explicitly is impractical (maybe even impossible if B and C are large and sparse).
 However in each case forming matrix-vector products with A and its conjugate transpose may